 (1786 Nördlingen - 1862 Munich) Scene from the Wars of Liberation 1813-1815.
-On a hill, an infantry detachment is marching, accompanied by two officers on horseback, one of whom is conversing with a civilian on a country road.
-In the background, there is a panoramic view of the landscape, intersected by small hills, with a village and individual one-and-a-half-story houses.
-The scene depicts volunteers of a Free Corps or an East German infantry regiment who fought against Napoleon’s Grand Army in the Wars of Liberation of 1813-1815.
+On a hill, an infantry unit marches, accompanied by two officers on horseback, one of whom speaks with a civilian on a field road.
+In the background, a panoramic view of a landscape intersected by small mountains, with a village and individual one-and-a-half-story houses.
+The scene depicts volunteers of a free corps or an East German infantry regiment that fought against Napoleon's Grande Armée in the Wars of Liberation of 1813-1815.
 In one of the scenes in East Prussia, the topographical structure (with two intersecting forks in the foreground) and the unity of the soldiers are clearly visible.
-The filigree, vividly painted episode has obvious parallels with the works of Albrecht Adam.
+The filigree, colorfully painted episode has obvious parallels with the works of Albrecht Adam.
 He himself experienced many battles during the Napoleonic Wars.
-Based in Munich since 1815, his virtuoso battle paintings brought him fame.
+Based in Munich from 1815, his virtuosic battle paintings brought him fame.
 Oil on canvas; 56.5 cm x 70 cm.
-In a frame.
+Framed.
 Circle of Albrecht Adam (1786-1862).
 Oil on canvas.

 Josef Karl Berthold Pyuttner